News Item 1

 Examinations are based on the above recommended materials together with actual I&R experience.
 Coverage of this material, together with professional experience and self-guided study, is an effective way to prepare for certification examinations.
 AIRS discourages 'teaching to the test' by any trainer offering I&R workshops, consultations or presentations.
 AIRS encourages all presenters to base their instruction on the documentation listed above, primarily the AIRS Standards and the AIRS I&R Training Manual.

-The AIRS Certification Commission does not endorse any sample exams or sample questions related to the CIRS, the CRS, or the CIRS-A/D tests -- even those produced by AIRS itself.
+The AIRS Certification Commission does not endorse any sample exams or sample questions related to the CRS, the CRS - DC, or the CIRS - A/D tests -- even those produced by AIRS itself.
 Any sample questions are intended purely for practice purposes and are not an indication of either success or failure in any future examination.